Life is a succession of lessons which must be lived to be understood.

 Here’s an example…

-As I waited in line for coffee this morning, I happened to overhear a conversation between two women behind me.
-A tall, sporty looking woman in yoga pants was confiding to her friend about a difficult breakup she had just gone through.
+I remember waiting in line for coffee, I happened to overhear a conversation between two women behind me.
+A tall, sporty-looking woman in yoga pants was confiding to her friend about a difficult breakup she had just gone through.
 She shared that for years she’d sensed her marriage had serious problems but had pushed her intuition aside because she was afraid of being alone and was concerned that people would judge her if she got a divorce.

 If you had a relationship end, lost your job, or had a health or financial crisis over the last several months, it might seem counter intuitive to feel thankful this season.
 I urge you to think again.